 - Chambering.
 Begin from a horse stance, facing 90° away from your opponent; you must assume a side guard to hook kick.
 Then, enter a walking or fighting crane stance, as per usual.
 Again, raise the knee of the kicking leg as high as possible, and your knee must be “past parallel” -- with your knee higher than your hips.

 - Kick.
-Essentially, you throw a side kick to a point 6-12” (15-30 cm) to the outside of the opponent, seemingly missing them.
+Essentially, you throw a side kick to a point 6-12” (15-30 cm) outside of the opponent, seemingly missing them.
 Before your leg fully extends, sharply bend your knee, pulling your foot towards your butt.
 This will result in a horizontal strike that contacts the opponent with your heel.
 Since the motion is like a side kick, you must also:

 - Open your hip to the outside prior to kicking, and turn your knee to the inside while kicking.